Progress

 • Climate Adjustment refers to the additional reduction amount required to offset the impact of climate change, including increased delivery of nitrogen and phosphorus to the Bay and the decreased ability of the Bay to absorb nutrients while maintaining water quality standards.

-• Conowingo Adjustment refers to the additional reduction amount required to offset the filling of the Conowingo reservoir that increased the throughput of nitrogen and phosphorus.
+• Conowingo Adjustment refers to the additional reduction amount required to offset the filling of the Conowingo reservoir that increased the nitrogen and phosphorus passing through it.

 • Tidal Deposition Reduction Realized refers to observed nitrogen reductions in atmospheric deposition to tidal waters.